home-assistant/developers.home-assistant/docs/core/entity.md

     ...
 ```

-Alternatively, a shorter form is to set Entity class attributes according to the
+Alternatively, a shorter form is to set Entity class or instance attributes according to either of the
-following pattern:
+following patterns:

 ```python
 class MySwitch(SwitchEntity):